mehlikaozsoy/ibmcapstone/README.md

-# ibmcapstone
+The IBM Capstone Project marks the culmination of my IBM Data Analyst Specialization course (IBM, Issued January 2025, Credential ID: KZL0GQ6WY5R3).
+In this project, I analyzed the Stack Overflow Developer Survey dataset to identify and assess trends in programming skills, providing insights into the current and future interests of developers.

-IBM Capstone Project is the project I completed at the end of my IBM Data Analyst Specialization course (IBM, Issued Jan 2025 Credential ID: KZL0GQ6WY5R3) course.
-In thsi project, I work with Stack Overflow Developer Survey data set and try to analyze the trends programming skills to be aware of the current and future interests of programmers.
-I clean the data using Phton Jupiter Notebook and cretae dashboards by using IBM COgnos.
-I summarize my findings in the PDF file of MehlikaOZsoy_capstone.pdf, while the project codes are in
+I utilized Python in Jupyter Notebook for data cleaning and preprocessing, and created interactive dashboards using IBM Cognos to visualize the data.
+The detailed findings and analysis are summarized in the PDF document MehlikaOZsoy_capstone.pdf, while the associated project code can be found in the project repository.

-Dashboard is given as:
+The dashboard can be accessed here:

 https://us3.ca.analytics.ibm.com/bi/?perspective=dashboard&pathRef=.my_folders%2FIBM%2Bcapstone%2Bdashboard&action=view&mode=dashboard&subView=model00000194a5283d96_00000000